ricardo-rossi/Mockable/README.md

     "name": "Ricardo Rossi"
 }
 ```
-And save is as GET.123.json under this directory structure:
+And save it as GET.123.json under this directory structure:
 ```
 api
 └── users